yinwang0/pysonar2/README.md

 your understanding of the library's capabilities, a reasonably nice demo program has been built (all features added by Steve Yegge, all bugs added by Yin Wang).

-Now you can try building a "code-browser" of the Python 2.7 standard library with the following command line:
+Now you can build a simple "code-browser" of the Python 2.7 standard library with the following command line:

     java -jar target/pysonar-2.0-SNAPSHOT.jar /usr/lib/python2.7 ./html